 It is a natural way to fight pain.
 Make a paste with garlic clove and apply it to the affected area/areas.
 It is perfect for emergencies if you cannot wait until the next dental appointment or after your dentist’s operating hours.
 You should always see your dentist if you have a toothache.

-Stop ear infections
+Garlic can stop ear infections

 For minor ear infections, a few drops of warm garlic-infused oil can do wonders to relieve pain.